moseselwon1/equity-investment-thesis-pthl-upst/README.md

 Produced by Moses & Theodore | July 2025

-This project is a complete Excel-based stock market investment thesis on two stocks:
+This project is a complete Excel-based, & a touch of python, stock market investment thesis on two stocks:
 - PTHL (Precision Oncology Play)
 - UPST (AI-Driven Lending Platform)